10 Creative Types You Need To Build A Killer Content Marketing Team

 You need someone who can spot a hashtag where it shouldn’t be on Linkedin.

 Someone who can make your language come to life.

 Someone who instinctively knows if it’s “it’s” or “its” or “affect” or “effect” and can translate the content from across your team into one coherent brand voice.

 11. The Big BIG Data Person

 If your team is anything like ours, one person can wear many of these hats.
-But we truly believe creativity is the key to amazing, innovative content.
-Get to it!
+This is the role we play for many of our clients.
+Because we truly believe creativity and focused consistency to always be testing is the key to amazing, innovative content.

 Are you interested in engaging and converting new customer for your business?
 Contact me here and let’s talk about how we can help.